-I believe that the forum really raised the awareness of how popular this nostalgia stuff was.
+The forum really raised the awareness of how popular this nostalgia stuff was..
 Nostalgia UK drag books were written and new organisations were formed.
 It also hopefully played its part in encouraging the best nostalgia meeting this side of the pond.

-The website in those days was receiving over a million hits every month and 60,000+ individual visits
+The website in those days was receiving huge amounts of traffic

 2010 -2014 homepage – Event and scene promotion

 From 2007 the website and forum had become a great platform for me to promote drag racing in general and the growing nostalgia scene and it’s events.
-I spent a huge amount of my time promoting events for the now-closed Shakespeare County Raceway’s and also later the new amazing nostalgia event at Santa Pod called ‘Dragstalgia’
+I spent a huge amount of my time promoting events for the now-closed Shakespeare County Raceway’s and events at Santa pod Raceway

 In 2014 I changed the homepage to a WordPress blog style platform which it still is today.
 This seemed the best and easiest way forward and offered much better SEO options and other benefits that I had not had before.

 Also 2018 my hosting company at the time lost all my website files.
-This included some of the older files and many of the new features I had been working.
+This included many of the older files and many of the new features I had been working.
 I’ve since changed hosting companies and have re-built the whole homepage.
-It’s still a work in progress but will continue to grow again.

 With the launch of the new website comes a new logos from renowned graphic designer Peter Walters.
 Pete’s a top designer and a good friend.
 You should check out his work on the PWRD website here.

-One of my other passions is photography which when mixed with the most explosive motorsport on earth is the most enjoyable pastime ever.
+Today my big passion is photography which when mixed with the most explosive motorsport on earth is the most enjoyable pastime ever.

-I’ve been lucky enough to take photographs for the magazines, websites and race venues below.
+I’ve been lucky enough to take drag racing images for many magazines, websites and race venues.Some of which are featured below.